What are Trademarks?

 Service marks are the same as trademarks except that they protect services.
 For example, Arthur Anderson, Allstate, and Kaiser Permanente are examples of services that are protected.
 The term service mark is often referenced as its most commonly known term, “trademark.”

 Although using your mark in commerce can trigger “common law” protection, my discussion involves trademarks that are actually submitted and approved by the United States Patent and Trademark Office (“USPTO”).
-USPTO trademarks enjoy Federal and potentially international protection, provide a legal presumption of validity to the registrant and allow the use of Federal law and Federal court for enforcement.
+USPTO trademarks enjoy Federal and potentially international protection, provide a legal presumption of validity to the registrant, and allow the use of Federal law and Federal court for enforcement.

 Trademarks add significant value.

 Trademarks are relevant to balance sheets in a class called intangible assets.
 Almost every company has hard or tangible assets such as cash, the copy machine, and accounts receivable.
-Many also have some sort of intangible assets, including patents (e.g., the design of a drug), trademarks/service marks, copyright (e.g., authorship/publishing rights), and trade secret (e.g., McDonald’s Big Mac secret sauce).
+Many also have some sort of intangible assets, including patents (e.g., the design of a drug), trademarks/service marks, copyright (e.g., authorship/publishing rights), and trade secrets (e.g., McDonald’s Big Mac secret sauce).

 According to David Haigh, the founder of Brand Finance, an IP valuation consultancy, “(t)he single largest source of intangible value in a company is its trademark…(Because until recently, the trend was towards patent…This is) a major sea change that has come about over the last couple of years.”
 Look at the evidence: